-- 1.- There are many different concepts of the nation. - 2.- We should accept a conceptual pluralism in these matters. - 3.- Self-representations play a crucial role in the construction of a national identity. - 4.- It is possible for national communities to have different self-representations involving different concepts of the nation. - 5.- We should accept the principle of the intrinsic (or instrumental) value of cultural diversity.
+1. There are many different concepts of the nation.
+2. We should accept a conceptual pluralism in these matters.
+3. Self-representations play a crucial role in the construction of a national identity.
+4. It is possible for national communities to have different self-representations involving different concepts of the nation.
+5. We should accept the principle of the intrinsic (or instrumental) value of cultural diversity.
+6. Ergo, we should adopt a principle of tolerance regarding the different self-representations of different national communities.